GauriSonawane-123/Polls-Application/README.md

 # Polls-Application
 This is a Django-based web application that allows users to participate in polls by voting on various questions.
 It features a user registration system with authentication, ensuring that only registered users can vote and view poll results.The application is designed with a modern and responsive UI using Bootstrap, providing a seamless user experience.
-Features Key Features:
+**Features Key Features:**
 User registration and authentication
 Secure voting system with one vote per user per poll Dynamic display of poll results
 Responsive design for better usability

 Technologies Used :
-Frontend: HTML, CSS, Bootstrap
+**Frontend**: HTML, CSS, Bootstrap
-Backend: Python (Django)
+**Backend**: Python (Django)
-Database: SQLite
+**Database**: SQLite

-Installation and Setup
+**Installation and Setup**
 Follow these steps to install and set up the project on your local machine.

 1. Clone the Repository